-- Most of these users are looking locally for these places, often times with “near me” tag
+- Most of these users are looking locally for these places, oftentimes with “near me” tag

 Some Compelling Statistics to consider Local Search Optimization:

-- Mobile Internet is Growing – Over 50% of global traffic is coming from Mobile users.
+- Mobile Internet is Growing – Over 50% of global traffic is coming from mobile users.
 It’s about 10% up in the last two years.
 These are the users trying to find the best local businesses while they’re on the go

 - Only 44% of businesses have claimed their Google My Business listing.

 - It’s free to claim your listing on Google My Business, Bing Places for Business and on hundreds of other online business directories.
-That means free online presence for your business!
+That means a free online presence for your business!

 - Traditional advertising media is declining.
-In fact, Only 20% of adults get news from local newspapers.
+In fact, only 20% of adults get news from local newspapers.
 Recent figures show some local newspapers have lost 80% of their readership in the last 20 years.
 Why?
 Because more and more people are turning to the other platforms on the internet for their local news and information about local businesses

 *Conversion in marketing refers to an event of prospect/customer taking an action in response to your call.
-It may be to download an article, buy a product or fill out a form on your website.
+It may be to download an article, buy a product, or fill out a form on your website.